herobd/FUDGE/README.md

 * cf_FUNSDLines_pair_graph77rv_ablate.json
 * cf_FUNSDLines_pair_graph222rv_ablate.json

+#### Wait, how long does this take to train?
+If trained to the full 700,000 iterations, it takes a couple weeks, depending on your GPU.
+I used a batch size of 1 due to hardware limitations.
+I also hard-coded the batch size of 1, so you have to as well (GCNs handle batches specially and I didn't want to code that up).

+However, from an experiment I ran, I think you can get the same results with only 250,000 iterations by accumulating the gradient to pretend a batch size of 5.
+This is done with by adding `"accum_grad_steps": 5` to `trainer` in the config json.
+Yes, that means it only updates the weights 50,000 times.

 ### Evaluating

 If you want to run on GPU, add `-g #`, where `#` is the GPU number.